rogden/tailwind-config-viewer/README.md

   }
 }
 ```
-Currently it only supports one config option: `themeReplacements`.

 ### themeReplacements

 In some instances you may want to replace values used in your Tailwind config when it is displayed in the config viewer.
 One scenario where this is necessary is when you are using CSS variables for your theme values: